The live streaming of Earth from the ISS is available on YouTube in HD quality.

 When I was a child, I always dreamed about going to space, traveling between planets, and watching Earth from space.
 Back in the 1980s, we were almost sure that around the year 2000, space travel would be so common.
 Remember TV shows like “Space: 1999”, where we’ve had a moon base called “Alpha”.
 Unfortunately, the space race lost its momentum during the 1990s and 2000s.

-But thanks to the Internet and computer science, we are all able to see the earth from space – there’s a 24/7 live streaming of Earth from the International Space Station (ISS).
+But thanks to the Internet and computer science, we are all able to see the Earth from space – there’s a 24/7 live streaming of Earth from the International Space Station (ISS).

 You can also watch the NASA TV live streaming.

 NASA TV airs a variety of regularly scheduled, pre-recorded educational and public relations programming 24 hours a day on its various channels.
-The network also provides an array of live programmings, such as coverage of missions, events (spacewalks, media interviews, educational broadcasts), press conferences, and rocket launches.
+The network also provides an array of live programs, such as coverage of missions, events (spacewalks, media interviews, educational broadcasts), press conferences, and rocket launches.

 In the United States, NASA Television’s Public and Media channels are MPEG-2 digital C-band signals carried by QPSK/DVB-S modulation on satellite AMC-3, transponder 15C, at 87 degrees west longitude.
 The downlink frequency is 4000 MHz, horizontal polarization, with a data rate of 38.86 Mhz, a symbol rate of 28.1115 Ms/s, and ¾ FEC.
 A Digital Video Broadcast (DVB) compliant Integrated Receiver Decoder (IRD) is needed for reception.